 This registration statement of Teekay Offshore Partners registers our common units representing limited partner interests.
 Our common units are traded on the New York Stock Exchange under the symbol TOO.
-We also have other classes of partnership interests called general partner interests and incentive distribution rights.
-Our general partner interests and incentive distribution rights are not registered under the U.S. Securities Act of 1933, as amended, and are not traded on any securities exchange.
+We also have other classes or series of partnership interests called general partner interests, incentive distribution rights, 7.25% Series A Cumulative Redeemable Preferred Units (or the Series A Preferred Units), 8.50% Series B Cumulative Redeemable Preferred Units (or the Series B Preferred Units) and 8.875% Series E Fixed-to-Floating Rate Cumulative Redeemable Perpetual Preferred Units (or the Series E Preferred Units, and together with the Series A Preferred Units and the Series B Preferred Units, the Preferred Units).
+Our general partner interests and incentive distribution rights are not registered under the U.S. Securities Act of 1933, as amended (or the Securities Act), and are not traded on any securities exchange.
+Our Series A Preferred Units, Series B Preferred Units and Series E Preferred Units are registered under the Securities Act and are traded on the New York Stock Exchange.